froghorn82/omemo-im/README.md

     - A free to use community chat server "omemo.im" integrated into it's client.
     - A newer blue App color design with matching logo.
-    - Enables ordinary users to more easily understand account creation process by simplifying the description and removing technical jargon at startup.
+    - Easier to understand account creation wizard for ordinary users by simplifying description and removing technical jargon at startup.
-    - Enables Client State Indication by default to mimic other WhatsApp style Messengers that show when your contact was last online.
+    - Client State Indication is enabled by default to mimic other WhatsApp style Messengers that show when your contact was last online.
     - Removed Green Background on received messages option by default because it doesn't look cool.